- Washington D.C.

 The Commandery of the Atlantic hosted the Grand Priory of America’s Grand Prioral Council Meeting in:

 The Commandery of the Atlantic’s primary event of the year occurs in December to commemorate St. Lazarus Day.
-A popular venue over the past two years has been the Christmas choral and concert at the Washington National Cathedral.
+A popular venue over the past years have been the Christmas choral and concert at the Washington National Cathedral.
 Commandery members and guests gathered at the Cathedral for an uplifting Christmas choral and dined afterwards at a nearby restaurant.
 Other St. Lazarus Day events typically take place in the Commandery’s major cities, such as Boston, Connecticut and New York City.
 When possible, a vespers service is held in a local church, followed by a reception or dinner.

 Throughout the year, quarterly events are held in the Washington, DC area, where we have a concentration of members.
 Over the past few years, functions have been held in places such as the Capitol Hill Club, Chinatown, Georgetown and Mount Vernon.
 Through these functions, members of the Commandery of the Atlantic make an effort to welcome new members and integrate them into the group as our new confreres and consoeurs.

 The Commandery of the Atlantic has several regional member groups, located in Boston, Connecticut, New York City and Virginia Beach, as well as the greater Washington, DC area.
 Our annual meeting is held in various locations along the Eastern seaboard to give our widely dispersed membership an opportunity to participate.